 - Reading Link: Mitra, B.M. and Golz, P. (2016) Exploring Intrinsic Gender Identity Using Second Life.
 Journal for Virtual Worlds Research Vol. 9(2), pp. 1-17.
 (Useful information in the conclusion).

 - Audio Recording: New media and gender

 Week 7: Gender and Music

 - Seminar Tasks: Gender and music some questions to think about

 - Reading Link: Paglia, C. (2010) Gaga and the Death of Sex.
 The Sunday Times Magazine.
 London: The Times Newspaper Ltd.

 Week 6: Body image, beauty norms and fitness

 - PowerPoint: Body beauty fitness and eating disorders

-- Notes: Beauty body image and eating disorders NOTES
+- Student Notes: Beauty body image and eating disorders NOTES

-- Reading: Holland, G. and Tiggemann, M. (2017) Strong Beats Skinny Every Time: Disordered Eating and Compulsive Exercise in Women who post Fitspiration on Instagram.
-International Journal of Eating Disorders.
-Vol. 50(1), pp.76-79)
+- Reading Link: Holland, G. & Tiggemann, M. (2017) Strong Beats Skinny Every Time: Disordered Eating and Compulsive Exercise in Women who post Fitspiration on Instagram.
+Journal of Eating Disorders.
+Vol. 50(1), pp.76-79.

-- Audio: Beauty body image and eating disorders
+- Audio Recording: Beauty body image and eating disorders

 - PowerPoint: Eastern Philosophies and Gender